elfrucool/spring-batch-workshop/exercise-1/README.md

     }
     ```

-    <strong>Rationale:</strong> We are creating a job (named "helloWorldJob") with a single step (helloStep), we are using an [already-configured][ENABLE-BATCH-PROCESSING]: [JobBuilderFactory](https://docs.spring.io/spring-batch/apidocs/org/springframework/batch/core/configuration/annotation/JobBuilderFactory.html) object to create the job #theEasyWay.
+    <strong>Rationale:</strong> We are creating a job (named "helloWorldJob") with a single step (helloStep), we are using an [already-configured][ENABLE-BATCH-PROCESSING] bean: [JobBuilderFactory](https://docs.spring.io/spring-batch/apidocs/org/springframework/batch/core/configuration/annotation/JobBuilderFactory.html) to create the job #theEasyWay.

 ### Task 4. build the application code (who will launch your spring batch jobs?)